aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-1.md

 13. *How old is Juliet?*

 Look to the beginning of the scene where the Nurse and Lady Capulet are talking about Juliet.
 Hint: It seems that they are using the Lammastide event (an event celbrateing the harvest) as a way to keep track of her age.
-What to learn more about Lammastide? check out this website: [Juliet’s birthday: Shakespeare and Lammas-tide](http://theshakespeareblog.com/2013/07/juliets-birthday-shakespeare-and-lammas-tide/)
+Want to learn more about Lammastide? check out this website: [Juliet’s birthday: Shakespeare and Lammas-tide](http://theshakespeareblog.com/2013/07/juliets-birthday-shakespeare-and-lammas-tide/)

 14. *What do the Nurse's words reveal about her devotion to Juliet?*